 Distance learning at this age complements your child being able to complete follow-up activities at home while offline.
 Although we will not physically be in your home to enable these activities, we will do everything we can to help you create the conditions in which your child can be successful outside of class, including:

-- Weekly one-on-one meetings with your child’s guide.
+- Bi-weekly one-on-one meetings with your child’s guide.
 In these meetings, you can discuss what your child is working on in class, and how you can give support at home.
 And your guide will show you how to work with any of the materials that are used in the Montessori program.

 - Support from our community.
 Our dedicated team works closely with each guide to ensure that parents receive continuous support.
 Your child’s guide is your primary point of contact, but other team members, such as your Community Manager and the Program Manager for your child’s class will help to address any questions or issues you may have on an as-needed basis.